heroku/roadmap/README.md

 **Q: Is everything on the roadmap?**

-A: The majority of our development work for Heroku projects are included on this roadmap.
+A: The majority of our development work for Salesforce's Heroku projects are included on this roadmap.
 Smaller incremental improvements/changes may be scheduled more opportunistically and not represented on this roadmap, depending on utility.
+Of course, this doesn't preclude the occasional project that we may launch without notice in order to preserve the element of surprise.

 **Q: How can I request a feature be added to the roadmap?**